ernest-alilovic/frontend-nanodegree-arcade-game/README.md

 # Classic Arcade Game

-A simple game in the style of the coin-operated favorite, Frogger.
+A simple arcade game in the style of everyone's coin-operated favorite, Frogger.

 ## How To Play

-To start playing just click [here](https://ernest-alilovic.github.io/frontend-nanodegree-arcade-game/)
+To start playing just click [here](https://ernest-alilovic.github.io/frontend-nanodegree-arcade-game/).

 ## Rules